Grinch no churn ice cream is easy to make and beyond fun to serve. It is a perfect treat for Christmas, a Dr. Seuss party or just because.

 Ingredients

-- 1 teaspoon of Mint Extract
+- 1 teaspoon mint extract optional

 - Green Food Coloring

-- Red Candy Hearts (optional)
+- Red Candy Hearts optional

 - Red Cake Gel